RPGroup-PBoC/mscl_survival/doc/section_4_discussion.md

 channel and examine the physiological consequences in terms of survival probability at single cell resolution.
 Our results reveal two notable quantities.
-First, out of the several hundred single cell measurements, we never observed a cell which had less than eighty channels per cell survive an osmotic shock, irrespective of the shock rate.
-The second is that between 400 and 500 channels per cell are needed to provide $\geq 100\%$ survival, depending on the shock rate.
+First, out of the several hundred single cell measurements, we never observed a cell which had less than approximately 100 channels per cell survive an osmotic shock, irrespective of the shock rate.
+The second is that between 500 and 600 channels per cell are needed to provide $\geq 80\%$ survival, depending on the shock rate.

 &nbsp;&nbsp;&nbsp;&nbsp;Only recently has the relationship between the MscL copy number and the probability of survival been approached experimentally.
-Van den Berg et al. (2016) examined the contribution of MscL to survival in a genetic background where all other known mechanosensitive channels had been deleted from the chromosome and plasmid-borne MscL expression was tuned through an inducible promoter (7).
+In van den Berg et al. (2016), the authors examined the contribution of MscL to survival in a genetic background where all other known mechanosensitive channels had been deleted from the chromosome and plasmid-borne expression of an MscL-mEos fusion was tuned through an IPTG inducible promoter [@vandenberg2016].
 In this work, they measured the single-cell channel abundance through super-resolution microscopy and queried survival through bulk assays.
 They report a nearly linear relationship between survival and copy number, with approximately 100 channels per cell conveying 100% survival.
-While there are subtle experimental differences between our work (such as control of shock rate and strength of the osmotic shock) it is very difficult to compare the two experimental outputs.
+This number is in stark contrast with our observation of approximately 100 channels as the *minimum* number needed to convey any observable degree of survival.

-&nbsp;&nbsp;&nbsp;&nbsp;In their work, survival was measured through plating assays which represent the population average rather than the distribution of survival probability.
-This provides valuable information regarding the response of a population to an osmotic shock however the high survival rate may be due to a wide distribution of channel copies per cell in the population coupled with aggregation of cells in plating assays which may result in an under count of the total cell load.
-The distribution of MscL channels driven via the native promoter has been examined previously and has shown to be highly dependent on the carbon source available as well as the cell density (4).
-In Van den Berg et al. the variance of the distribution is exacerbated due to fluctuations in the gene copy number as the plasmids replicate and are partitioned among daughter cells upon division.
-However, our results are in agreement that in MscL must be present on the order of
+&nbsp;&nbsp;&nbsp;&nbsp; The disagreement between the numbers reported in this work and in van den Berg et al. may partially arise from subtle differences in the experimental approach.
+In their work, survival was measured through plating assays which represent the population average rather than the distribution of survival probability.
+While this approach provides valuable information regarding the response of a population to an osmotic shock, the high survival rate may be an artifact of a wide distribution of channel copies per cell in the population coupled with aggregation of cells in plating assays which may result in an under count of the total cell load.
-$10^{2}$ per cell in order to provide significant protection from hypo-osmotic shock.
-Furthermore, both works were performed in a genetic background devoid of all mechanosensitive channels other than MscL.
-The role that the other six known channels play in the larger scheme of dictating cell survival also remains enigmatic.
-The level of osmoregulation provided by the other six mechanosensitive channels and may reduce the total number of MscL channels required for complete survival in wild-type strains.
+Bulk plating assays are notorious for large variance of cell counts between replicates.
+In van den Berg et al., the authors compute their error in survival probability to be approximately 15%, which is typical for these types of assays.
+This can lead to observed survival probabilities greater than 100%, underlining the need for single-cell methods of querying survival.
+Another source of disagreement may arise from the details of the expression system.
+As has been shown in this work, the expression of MscL from a chromosomal integration is noisy with a single strain exhibiting MscL copy numbers spanning an order of magnitude or more.
+In van den Berg et al., this variance is exacerbated by expression of MscL from an inducible plasmid as fluctuations in the gene copy number from plasmid replication and segregation influence the expression level.
+This increased variance leads to approximately a 40 - 50\% error in their measured channel copy number for a particular level of induction.

+&nbsp;&nbsp;&nbsp;&nbsp;Despite these experimental differences, the results of this work and van den Berg et al., are in agreement that MscL must be present in the tune of $10^2$ channels per cell in wild-type cells to convey appreciable survival.
+As both of these works were performed in a strain in which the only mechanosensitive channel was MscL, it remains unknown how the presence of the other channel species would alter the number of MscL needed for complete survival.
+To explore the contribution of another channel to survival, the mechanosensitive channel of small conductance MscS was also queried in van den Berg et al. The authors found that over the explored range of MscS channel copy numbers, the maximum survival rate was approximately 50\%.
+In our experiments, we observed a maximum survival probability of approximately 80\% even with close to 1000 MscL channels per cell.
+It is possible that the combined effort of the six other mechanosensitive channels would make up for some if not all of the remaining 20\%.
+Both van den Berg et al. and this work show that there is still much to be learned with respect to the interplay between the various species of mechanosensitive channel as well as their regulation.

+&nbsp;&nbsp;&nbsp;&nbsp; Recent work has shown that both magnitude and the rate of osmotic down shock are important factors in determining cell survival [@bialecka-fornal2015].
+In this work, we show that this finding holds true for a single species of mechanosensitive channel, even at high levels of expression.
+One would näively expect that this rate-dependent effect would disappear once a certain threshold of channels had been met.
+Our experiments, however, show that even at nearly 1000 channels per cell the predicted survival curves for a slow ($< 1.0$ Hz) and fast($\geq 1.0$ Hz) are shifted relative to each other with the fast shock predicting lower rates of survival.
+This suggests either we have not reached this threshold in our experiments or there is more to understand about the relationship between abundance, channel species, and the shock rate.

-A sizable suite of experimental and theoretical treatment suggests that only a few copies of MscL should be necessary for 100% protection given our knowledge of the conductance and the maximal water flux through the channel in its open state (CITATIONS).
-The apparent minimum number of channels required for survival found in this work exceeds the set of copy numbers estimated from radiolabeling experiments and electrophysiology, as can be seen in Table 1(11–13, 20).
-However, more recent work has utilized the massive technological advances in mass spectrometry to quantitatively explore the dynamics of bacterial proteomes.
-Mining these datasetsfor the MscL protein reveals a channel abundance between 300 and 600 (Table 1, (14, 16).
+&nbsp;&nbsp;&nbsp;&nbsp;A sizable suite of experimental and theoretical treatment suggests that only a few copies of MscL or MscS should be necessary for 100% protection given our knowledge of the conductance and the maximal water flux through the channel in its open state [@louhivuori2010; @booth2014].
-Another proteomic approach used ribosomal profiling to estimate protein synthesis rates, revealing an MscL channel copy number in the range of 500 per cell.
-These more recent measurements are in agreement with estimates that several hundred channels are needed per cell to reliably protect against osmotic shocks.

-The disagreement between the estimates arising from electrophysiology and mass spectrometry may be a consequence of what the experimental output is.
-While mass spectrometry measures the total number of proteins in a cell population, electrophysiology provides a measure of the number of active channels.
-It is possible that the seemingly disparate numbers are in agreement and provide some information on the regulation of channel activity.
-Allostery as a mechanism of molecular regulation is ubiquitous across biological systems (21), especially in ion channels and other transmembrane signaling complexes (22).
-While MscL has no known allosteric effectors, the gating behavior of mechanosensitive channels is dependent on the identity of the membrane tension as well as the identity of the interacting lipids (6,
-23) which have been shown to act as allosteric effectors for some species of ion channels (24).
-It is possible that there are unknown allosteric effectors for mechanosensitive channels, although there is no direct evidence for gating of MscL by anything other than membrane tension.
+However, recent proteomic studies have revealed average MscL copy numbers to be in the range of several hundred per cell, depending on the condition, as can be seen in Table 1 [@li2014; @schmidt2016; @soufi2015].
+Studies focusing solely on MscL have shown similar counts through quantitative Western blotting and fluorescence microscopy [@bialecka-fornal2012].
+Electrophysiology studies have told another story with copy number estimates ranging between 4 and 100 channels per cell [@blount1999; @stokes2003a, @booth2005].
+These measurements, however, measure only the active number of channels.
+The factors regulating channel activity in these experiments could be due to perturbations during the sample preparation or reflect some unknown mechanism of regulation, such as the presence or absence of interacting cofactors.
+As the *in vivo* measurement of protein copy number becomes accessible through novel single-cell and single-molecule methods, we will continue to collect more facts about this fascinating system and hopefully connect the molecular details of mechanosensation with perhaps the most important physiological response -- life or death.

 | Reported channels per cell | Method  | Reference |
 |:---|:---|:---:|